Steven Rayan

 About Me

 I am a Professor and NSERC, NFRF, and CFI-supported researcher in the Department of Mathematics and Statistics at the University of Saskatchewan, which is located on Treaty 6 Territory and the Homeland of the Métis.
 I am a faculty member of both the College of Arts and Science and the College of Graduate and Postdoctoral Studies.
-I sereve as the Lead for the University's Signature Area of Research in Quantum Innovation and as the Director of the Centre for Quantum Topology and Its Applications (quanTA).
-I am also the University's Director of Interdisciplinary Programming, a position housed in the College of Graduate and Postdoctoral Studies.
+In Arts and Science, I hold the role of Interim Vice-Dean of Research, Scholarly, and Artistic Work (RSAW).
+In addition to my Full Professor role in Mathematics, I am also an Associate Faculty Member in the Department of Physics and Engineering Physics.
+I also serve as the Lead for the University's Signature Area of Research in Quantum Innovation and as the Director of the Centre for Quantum Topology and Its Applications (quanTA).
+I am also a member of Quantum Software Consortium Canada, an NSERC Alliance Quantum Consortium.
+Finally, I am a paper track co-chair for the Quantum End-to-End Hybrid Use Case Studies (QECS) track within the IEEE Quantum Week conference.

 You can read an overview of my research or you can view my papers directly.
 If you want to learn about some of my research and also see cartoons of hedgehogs at the same time, please have a look at Higgs Bundles without Geometry, a pamphlet that I wrote with Laura Schaposnik for the Oberwolfach Snapshots of Modern Mathematics series, which is "designed to promote the understanding and appreciation of modern mathematics and mathematical research in the interested public world-wide."
 You can also check out my TEDx talk about the mathematics and art behind quantum magic.